haskell/criterion/www/tutorial.md

 ([examples/Fibber.hs](https://github.com/bos/criterion/blob/master/examples/Fibber.hs))

-We can get away with using `whnf` here because we know that an `Integer` has only one constructor, so there's no deeper buried structure that we'd have to reach using `nf`.
+We can get away with using `whnf` here because we know that an `Int` has only one constructor, so there's no deeper buried structure that we'd have to reach using `nf`.

 As with benchmarking `IO` actions, there's no clear-cut case for when